sferrini/Swift-Community-Best-Practices/README.markdown

 This flattens code otherwise tucked into an `if let` block, and keeps early exits near their relevant condition instead of down in an `else` block.

 Even when you're not capturing a value (`guard let`), this pattern enforces the early exit at compile time.
 In the second `if` example, though code is flattened like with `guard`, accidentally changing from a fatal error or other return to some non-exiting operation will cause a crash (or invalid state depending on the exact case).
 Removing an early exit from the `else` block of a `guard` statement would immediately reveal the mistake.

+### "Early" Access Control

+Even if you code is not broken up into independent modules, you should always be thinking about access control.
+Marking a definition as "private" or "internal" can act as lightweight documentation for your code.
+Anyone reading the code will know that these elements are "hands off".
+Conversely, marking a definition as "public" is an invite for other code to access the marked elements.
+It is best to be explicit and not rely on Swift's default access control level ("internal").

+If your codebase grows in the future, it may end being broken down into sub-modules.
+Doing so on a codebase already decorated with access control information is much quicker and easier.

+### "Restrictive" Access Control

+It is generally better to be overly restrictive when adding access control to your code.
+Where it makes sense prefer "private" definitions to "internal", and prefer "internal" to "public" (note: "internal" is the default).

+It is far easier to change the access control of your code to be more permissive later (along the spectrum: "private" to "internal" to "public") as needed.
+Code that is has too permissive access control might be used inappropriately by other code.
+Making code more restrictive could involve finding the inappropriate or incorrect uses and providing better interfaces.
+This is a trying to close the stable door after the horse has bolted style problem.
+An example of this could be a type exposing an internal cache publically.

+Furthermore, restricting access to code limits the "exposed surface area" and allows the code to be refactored with less chance of impacting other code.
+Other techniques such as "Protocol Driven Development" can also help.

 ## TODO Section